 Measurement principles of gas quantities and quality: The Network Code shall ensure that interconnection agreements include provisions on methods and procedures for the measurement of gas quantities and quality, including harmonised conversion factors, as well as rules for the handling of differences in measurement and measurement corrections.

-Matching: The Network Code shall require that Interconnection agreements include detailed guidelines regarding communication on the matching process between TSOs, as well as between TSOs and the relevant capacity booking platforms, with a view to assuring that confirmed quantities of gas are equal on both sides of the interconnection point.
-The Network Code shall define rules applicable to cases of mismatch, whereby the mismatch is either eliminated or otherwise reasonably resolved at the lowest cost for TSOs and users.
+Matching: The Network Code shall require that detailed guidelines regarding communication on the matching process between adjacent TSOs, with a view to assuring that confirmed quantities of gas are equal on both sides of the interconnection point.
+The Network Code shall define rules applicable to cases of mismatch.

 • Rules for the allocation of gas quantities: the Network Code shall require TSOs to cooperate and provide where necessary for consistent rules in the allocation of gas quantities to shippers in the interconnection point at both sides, as well as the solutions for managing gas quality differences, as detailed in section 4 below.
-Furthermore, the Network Code shall require TSOs to agree on business rules linked to the handling of operational imbalances, with an Operational Balancing Agreement as a standard preferred option.
+Furthermore, the Network Code shall require TSOs to agree on business rules linked to the handling of operational imbalances, with an Operational Balancing Account as a preferred option.

-Exceptional events: the Network Code shall include provisions on the way in which TSOs establish contact with their counterparts as well as with network users and coordinate necessary actions in case of an exceptional event.
+Unforeseen operational events: the Network Code shall include provisions on the way in which TSOs establish contact with their adjacent TSOs as well as with network users and coordinate necessary actions in case of an unforeseen operational event.
 The Network Code shall in particular define the content and timing of information to be exchanged.

-Dispute resolution between TSOs: the Network Code shall outline a dispute resolution procedure between TSOs.
+Dispute resolution between TSOs: the Interconnection Agreement shall outline a dispute resolution procedure between TSOs.

-TSOs should be free to cover additional issues to those mentioned in the model template.
+TSOs should be free to cover additional issues within IAs.
+The Network Code should allow a good balance between harmonisation and specific solutions to be bilaterally negotiated by adjacent TSOs.

 With the objective of ensuring consistency and a high level of harmonisation across Member States, the Network Code shall provide clear guidelines on the level of detail and the content to be covered by the individual interconnection agreements.